VideoCAD

 Aperture corrector is automatically switched-off at insufficient illumination.

-See also: Horizontal resolution
+See also: Resolution

-Maximal frame rate (fps)
+Maximal frame rate with max resolution (fps)

 Many of megapixel cameras have limits of frame rate, which depends on image number of pixels.
-The maximal frame rate of analog cameras is 25 fps (PAL) and 30 fps (NTSC).

 See also: Frame rate